-From the moment we first heard the name of Yalitza Aparicio in 2018, the educator, actress and activist became the spokesperson seeking equity and justice for our country’s indigenous people.
-Emphasizing Mexico’s sad reality, the everyday segregation suffered by indigenous communities, in addition to the anger and threat that some people feel when their status quo is slightly affected by listening to a strong, intelligent woman, and – above all – proud of her roots and giving a voice to her people.
+From the moment we first heard the name Yalitza Aparicio in 2018, the educator, actress and activist became the spokesperson seeking equity and justice for our country’s indigenous people.
+Emphasizing Mexico’s sad reality, the everyday segregation suffered by indigenous communities, in addition to the anger and threat that some people feel when their status quo is slightly affected by listening to a strong, intelligent woman, Yalitza is – above all – proud of her roots and giving a voice to her people.

 She is supporting her community and others around the world.